Jeff132/CyberArkAppLauncherGUI/README.md

 **Overview**

-This is a proof of concept to show a GUI can be created to allow users to login to cyberark and launch applications.
+Small App that can be use to allow users to launch applications installed on Cyberark PSM servers.

 **Details**